oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/03-deploy-app/deploy-app.md

     </copy>
     ```

 *Notice* that it created a service type of Load Balancer with a public IP address?
 While its great to be able to easily expose a single deployment with a LoadBalancer, that may not give you the best control over your resource utilization.
-With the ingress controller, we send all inbound traffic to a single load balancer, and tell NGINX how to distribute that traffic within our OKE cluster.
+With the ingress controller, we send all inbound traffic to a single load balancer and tell NGINX how to distribute that traffic within our OKE cluster.

 ## Task 3: Deploy another app and configure ingress